molinfo-vienna/CDPKit/README.md

 This short guide will help you get started with CDPKit and introduce you to some of its key features.

 ### Installation
+CDPKit can currently be install in two ways.
+The first one is to build it from source and the second one is to use the pip package manager (Python only).

+#### Installation via source
 For an installation of CDPKit from source please follow the steps below:

 1. **Build Requirements and Dependencies**